Fables of the Reconstruction

 Rebuilding a destroyed city is not just replacing or rebuilding its infrastructure and architecture.
 It is about making the choice which and whose city should be rebuilt.
 It is a choice as much about the Idea of the city as about its form.
 A reconstructed city is not just a brick and mortar replacement of everything that was damaged, but also a story of the history and the future of the city.
 A heavily idealized and edited story, that tells of power structures and ideology.
 In the reconstruction of cities ruined by war or disaster, questions of identity, ethnicity, history and culture are paramount.
 From the reconstructed heart of the city of Rotterdam, this seminar will look at a variety of destroyed cities and how they have reinvented themselves or are in the process of doing so.

 From Rotterdam and Dresden, to Mariupol and Gaziantep, we will look at the historical form of these cities, and at the ideological questions their repair has posed or will pose.
-We will also try and put ourselves in the place of the politicians, engineers, planners and architects and formulate our own visions and maybe even tentative plans.
-Through lectures, excursions, workshops and conversations the seminar will cover a lot of ground in a short time and provoke an exchange of ideas across borders.
+We will also try and understand the place of the politicians, engineers, planners and architects and how they formulated their own visions and plans.
+Through lectures, excursions and conversations the seminar will cover a lot of ground in a short time and provoke an exchange of ideas across borders.
 Rotterdam will be the fitting background against which this seminar will play out.

 Friday 13 October 2023